 Head to this article to learn about the payroll processing time and direct deposit speeds.

 When you backdate a payroll, you can change the check date to a date in the past as long as it's within the same calendar year quarter that the payroll is being created.
+For example:

-For any backdated payrolls, the debit date will generally be one to two business days after the backdated payroll is processed.
 If you need to update your pay schedule, follow the steps in this article.

 We'll initiate 3 separate debit transactions from your company's bank account after each payroll is submitted:

 These transactions will happen at the same time, 3 business days before payday.
 Employee pay and reimbursements will be submitted for direct deposit payments, and we'll send your payroll tax amounts to the applicable state and federal agencies.

 You may also see debit transactions from your company's bank account for:

 For businesses with more than one employee, you can manage the Run Payroll flow with ease using the tools below.